open-source-labs/Svelvet/README.md

 import { Svelvet, Node, Anchor, Edge } from 'svelvet';
 ```

 A Svelvet canvas primarily consists of Nodes.
-You can pass any number Nodes as children to the Svelvet wrapper.
+You can pass any number of Nodes as children to the Svelvet wrapper.
 You can use all the standard conditional rendering syntax to populate nodes within the Svelvet component.
 Basic parameters like color, input and output count, label and more can be specified and feature two-way data binding with passed props.
 For greater customization, wrap your own custom components in our Node component and pass the whole thing to Svelvet.

-Nodes, Edges and Anchors all feature click events, stateful booleans and more to allow developers to fully customize the state of their graphs.
+Nodes, Edges and Anchors all feature click events, properties and functions to allow developers to fully customize the state of their graphs.

-When creating custom Ndoes, you can position any number of our Anchor components to enable dynamic connections.
+When creating custom Nodes, you can position any number of our Anchor components to enable dynamic connections.
 You can also wrap Nodes in a Group component to limit their boundaries and move them as one.
 These groups can be created dynamically by Shift + Click and dragging.

 Finally, you can render our Controls, Minimap, Background and Theme Toggle components via props or named slots.
 In the latter use case, you can pass props to further customize them.
 The Controls component can wrap your own set of buttons as we expose the zoom/reset/lock actions using a let directive.

-Svelvet is focused on dynamic edge connections, but if you'd like to specify edges ahead of time, you can pass an array of connections to any Anchor component taking the the following form: [[nodeId, anchorId], [nodeId, anchorId]].
+Svelvet is focused on dynamic edge connections, but if you'd like to specify edges ahead of time, you can pass an array of connections to any Anchor component.
 You can also pass a custom Edge component!

 For more detailed use cases and examples, please visit svelvet.io.